samplersamigithub/sami-demo./README.md

 # sami-demo.
-this is my first Git repositry
+this is my first Git repositry.
+Author-Sami-Majeed.